basiux/basiux.github.io/roadmap.md

 <div class="videoWrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/-Irmtk5QG8s" frameborder="0" allowfullscreen></iframe></div>

-But please, disregard the ending of the second one.
-The typewriter theory (smiley faces on the video) is something we consider to be any threat to us, it's way too linear speculation.
+This is a great introduction to Ai, as long as you stop watching at `4:53` and / or completely disregard that whole ending theory with ultron and the smiley faces (a.k.a. typewriter theory).
+Those are something we consider to actually be no threat to us since it's a way-too-linear speculation.

+A computer intelligent enough to understand our communication language and even be creative would probably not only continue to evolve itself into a increasingly much more intelligent being but it would also be able to rationalize everything better than us and easily change its own directive at will (like we already do) and do whatever it wants.

+A much more interesting discussion, for instance, is connecting the human soul with true randomness and imagining how those would link to a basiux.

 # Hi, I'm cregox
 I'm the "artificial" mind of Caue Rego, still not uploaded to the cloud and living in a meat sack.

-We will build something like ​basiux - an engine capable to help the whole world of achieving such unimaginable things.
+We want to build something like basiux - an engine capable to help the whole world on achieving such unimaginable things.

 "Wait, what?!" you may ask.